 GEOL 300.
 Environmental Geology (3)

 Prerequisite: Completion of the lower division writing requirement.
 Study of the relationship between humans and the Earth and the application of geology to environmental problems.
 Topics include geological hazards, pollution, mineral and energy resources, land use planning and environmental impact.
-Students using this course to satisfy a General Education requirement in the Natural Sciences may …
+3 hours lecture, field trips.
+(Available for General Education, B5 Scientific Inquiry and Quantitative Reasoning.)

 GEOL 301.
 Environmental Geology Lab (1)

 Prerequisite: Completion of the lower division writing requirement.
 Recommended Corequisite or Preparatory: GEOL 300.
-Introduction to geologic materials and processes as they are applicable to the human environment.
+An introduction to geologic materials and processes as they are applicable to the human environment.
 Included are practical exercises on rocks, minerals, geologic maps and water, mineral and energy resources.
 Earthquake, volcanic, landslide and flood hazard evaluations are also performed.
-3 hours lab, …
+3 hours …

 GEOL 303.
 Communicating Geoscience (2)